WickedDevice/CO2Monitor/BuildInstructions.md

 			2. Wait until data is being recorded, if necessary clear old data & repeat.
 			3. Make sure the readings given in offline mode are sensible (~400ppm is a normal CO2 concentration outside, inside it tends to be higher).
 				* If it is giving 'bad reading', this either means that the power or ground for the K-30 isn't properly connected, or something more sinister is happening.
+				* If it is constantly giving 2050 ppm, the power is disconnected.

 10. Put everything in enclosure
 	* Tape or glue things in?